rushikesh6548/rushikesh6548/README.md

 # 👋 Hi there, I'm Rushikesh Wakhare

-💡 A **Data Analyst** with growing expertise in **Data Science**, passionate about **Finance, Mathematics, and Programming**.
+💡 A **Data Analyst** working in a **Housing Finance Company**, passionate about **Finance, Mathematics, and Programming**.

 ---

 ### 🔎 About Me
-- Currently working with **housing finance data** — large-scale, critical datasets that power decision-making.
+- Currently working with **large-scale financial datasets** in the housing finance domain.
+- Skilled at creating reports and insights that help business teams make critical decisions.
-- Strong interest in applying **math, statistics, and machine learning** to solve real-world financial problems.
+- Strong interest in applying **math, statistics, and machine learning** to real-world financial problems.
 - Continuously learning and working towards becoming a **Data Scientist**.

 ---